-Legal aid for individuals may be granted in various forms: legal advice; exemption from court fees and charges; phased payment of court fees and charges; appointment and payment of the legal representative's fees; appointment and phased payment of the legal representative's fees; assignment of an enforcement agent.
+Legal aid for individuals may be granted in various forms: legal advice, exemption from court fees and charges, phased payment of court fees and charges, appointment and payment of the legal representative’s fees, appointment and phased payment of the legal representative’s fees, and assignment of an enforcement agent.

 The Portuguese legal aid system, in all the terms laid down therein, applies to all courts and to any form of proceedings.

 Applications for legal aid are submitted via a form.
 It must be delivered in person or sent by post to any public service of the Institute of Social Security IP (Instituto da Segurança Social IP).
 The forms and instructions regarding their completion are provided by that entity.
-The general response period is thirty days.
-Both the practical information and the forms are available at https://www.seg-social.pt/protecao-juridica
+The general response period is 30 days.
+Both the practical information and the forms are available at Proteção Jurídica - seg-social.pt

 When bringing an action, the applicant must attach to the initial application documentary evidence of prior payment of the court fee due or of the granting of legal aid in terms of exemption from prior payment of the aforementioned fee.
 When legal aid is granted in the form of phased payment of court fees, evidence of this must be attached along with payment of the outstanding amount – Articles 14 to 15 of the Judicial Costs Regulation